-Who we are:
+Who we are

 College Horizons is a non-profit organization that supports the higher education of Native American students by providing college and graduate admissions workshops to American Indian, Alaska Native, and Native Hawaiian students/participants from across the nation.
 Two programs are offered in the summer: College Horizons services current 10th-11th grade high school students and Graduate Horizons services college students and college graduates.

-The Need in American Indian Education:
+The Need in American Indian Education

 The Native American high school graduation rate is 51%.
 Of those, approximately 5% proceed directly to four-year colleges and only 10% of those students graduate in four years.
 Of American Indians living on reservations, only half are as likely as white students to persist and obtain a bachelor’s degree.
-Relative to other minorities and to the general US school-age population, Indian school children are at or near the greatest risks of receiving poor education and underperforming at the elementary and secondary levels (National Center for Educational Statistics, “Status and Trends in the Education of American Indians and Alaska Natives”, 2008).
+Relative to other minorities and to the general US school-age population, Indian school children are at or near the greatest risks of receiving poor education and under performing at the elementary and secondary levels (National Center for Educational Statistics, “Status and Trends in the Education of American Indians and Alaska Natives”, 2008).

-Filling the College-Access Gap:
+Filling the College-Access Gap

-Of the 2,000 Native high school students served by College Horizons, 99% have been admitted to college, 95% matriculate onto a four-year institution, and 85% have graduated college in four-to-five years!
+Of the 4,000 Native high school students served by College Horizons, 99% have been admitted to college, 95% matriculate onto a four-year institution, and 85% have graduated college in four-to-five years!
 College Horizons is founded on the premise that bright and talented Native American high school students do not receive quality college-counseling and academic advising.

-College-Access Native American Recruitment/Outreach Opportunity for Colleges/Universities:
+College-Access Native American Recruitment/Outreach Opportunity for Colleges/Universities